callieboskin/BENG183_FA2020_courseproject/Group20____YurenDong_TianyaoXu_ZiyangZhang/GROUP20_Final_Project.md

 There're many ways to perform FDR correction; here we'll be mainly introducing the Benjamini-Hochberg method.
 If interested in the other method (Benjamini/Yekutieli) and mechanisms behind the FDR correction methods, feel free to navigate to the [wikipedia page for FDR correction](https://en.wikipedia.org/wiki/False_discovery_rate).

-In the Benjamini-Hochberg p-value correction method, we correct the p-values to adjusted p-values, and we could reselect the statistically significant data (pathways) based on the corrected p-values.
+In the Benjamini-Hochberg p-value correction method, we correct the p-values to adjusted p-values, and we could reselect the statistically significant data (ontology terms) based on the corrected p-values.

 Here is the basic pipeline of performing FDR correction: